cobaltcore-dev/prysm/pkg/producers/opslog/README.md

 - **Bucket name collision handling**: Buckets with identical names from different tenants are properly isolated in all metrics.
 - **Latency units**: All latency histograms use seconds as the unit, converted from the millisecond `total_time` field in log entries.
 - **Memory efficiency**: The dedicated storage architecture ensures minimal memory usage by storing only enabled metric types.
+- **Error visibility**: Error metrics always maintain visibility by reporting 0 when no errors occur, essential for proper monitoring.
 - Sidecar injection is supported via a mutating webhook (see related documentation for Kubernetes usage).

 > This README will be updated as new features and improvements are introduced.
 Contributions and feedback are welcome!